granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 + Given the previous transactions posted by a Venmo user, what is the probability that the current transaction is an attempt to defraud another user?
 + Given the previous tweets posted by a Twitter user, what is the probability that this user is a bot?

 We expect hundreds of other such business problems with dozens of different industries.
-By developing a consolidated modeling framework that can model all of them with a single strategy that does not require arbitrarily unique means of extracting signals, we may commoditize the machine learning requirements that underlay their business operations.
+By developing a consolidated modeling framework that can model all of them with a single strategy that does not require arbitrarily unique means of extracting signals, we may commoditize the machine learning requirements that underlie their business operations.

-In summary, instead of manually aggregating the events through miscellaneous window functions to represent their current state, we may, with the use of deep learning, create a representation of each customer at any point in time, given all of the events that they have posted up until that point in time.
+Instead of manually aggregating the events through arbitrary rolling window functions to represent their current state, we may, with the use of deep learning, create a representation of each customer at any point in time, given all of the events that they have posted up until that point in time.
 We assume, from the perspective of our model, that the composite of their actions may define each individual.
 We may then use these customer representations to solve any arbitrary machine learning problem with a single generalized modeling approach that does not require manual feature engineering, thus accelerating model development timelines, increasing model performance, and decreasing model deployment costs.
+A sufficiently powerful model will be able to bootstrap its own features from the raw data, thus eliminating the need for manual feature engineering.

 == Contributions